grantseltzer/blog/content/blog/how-go-slices-work.md

 0xc0000a0000 0xc0000a0018
 ```

 What gives?
-In order to understand what's going on, let's take a look at the definition of a slice.
+In order to understand what's going on, lets take a look at the definition of a slice.
 There's a full description on the go dev blog [here](https://go.dev/blog/slices-intro) but this image sums it up:

 ![slices](/slice-struct.png)